lucky-sideburn/kubeinvaders/README.md

 # kubeinvaders :rocket:

-Gamified Chaos Engineering Tool for K8s
+**Gamified Chaos Engineering Tool for K8s**

-Backed by friends of [platformengineering.it](https://platformengineering.it) who provides enterprise-grade features and certificated resilience services for your Kubernetes infrastructure.
+Backed by the team at [platformengineering.it](https://platformengineering.it), which provides enterprise-grade features and certified resilience services for your Kubernetes infrastructure.

 ![Alt Text](./doc_images/ezgif-4-bc5b512057.gif)

-We have embedded a demo on DevOpsTRibe blog to le try out the tool.
+We have embedded a demo on the DevOpsTRibe blog for you to try out the tool.

-* Launch the demo at this link [https://kubeinvaders.platformengineering.it](https://kubeinvaders.platformengineering.it/)
+- Launch the demo at this link [https://kubeinvaders.platformengineering.it](https://kubeinvaders.platformengineering.it/)
-* Watch Grafana dashboard here [https://grafana.platformengineering.it](https://grafana.platformengineering.it)
+- Watch the Grafana dashboard here [https://grafana.platformengineering.it](https://grafana.platformengineering.it)
-* Monitor the pod status here [https://kubeopsview.platformengineering.it](https://kubeopsview.platformengineering.it)
+- Monitor the pod status here [https://kubeopsview.platformengineering.it](https://kubeopsview.platformengineering.it)

-[These are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) of the Chaos Engineering speech I prepared for FOSDEM 2023.
-Unfortunately I could not be present at my talk but I would still like to share them with the community.
+[Here are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for FOSDEM 2023.
+Unfortunately, I could not be present at my talk, but I would still like to share them with the community.

 # Table of Contents